 - It is accomplished using naturally-occurring groups of 1,2,3 or 4 hairs called follicular units.
 Each follicular unit makes a graft.

 - The technique is primarily used to treat male pattern baldness.
 In this minimally invasive procedure, grafts containing hair follicles that are genetically resistant to balding (like the back & sides of the head- also called a permanent zone) are transplanted to the bald scalp.

 - Hair transplantation can also be used to restore eyebrows, beard hair, etc.

-When it comes to modern Hair Plantation techniques, there are two primary methods for extracting hair follicles during the transplant procedure:
+When it comes to modern Hair Transplant Treatment techniques, there are two primary methods for extracting hair follicles during the transplant procedure:

 These two procedures are similar in that they both offer completely natural-looking results.
 The primary difference is the way in which hair follicles are extracted from the back of the head (donor area), the implantation process being identical.